 Ultimately, the aim of therapy is to help you live more authentically.
 This means making choices that reflect your true values, embracing all of your emotions (even the difficult ones), and accepting the uncertainty of life.
 It’s about finding or creating meaning, rather than searching for it in places that don’t resonate with you.

-Through this process, you can move from a place of fear and anxiety to a place of clarity and confidence.
+Through this therapy process, you can move from a place of fear and anxiety to a place of clarity and confidence.
 You’ll start to see that the very questions that once felt overwhelming can actually guide you toward a deeper understanding of yourself and your place in the world.

 So, while an existential crisis may feel like a daunting and confusing experience, it’s also an opportunity for growth and transformation.
 With the support of therapy, you can navigate this journey in a way that leads to a more authentic, meaningful life.